-These really are the Perfect Meatballs with Ground Beef and Italian Sausage giving them the BEST flavor.
-Almost makes me think I’m Italian!
+These really are perfect Meatballs with Italian Sausage giving them the BEST flavor.
+They almost make me think I’m Italian!

 Over the years I had better success at restaurants than at home and I tried, I really did.
 But apparently not hard enough.
 I’ve seen people espouse the use of multiple types of meat and often those mixes included veal and I just couldn’t go that route so I ignored them.
 So what changed; how did I end up with what I’m calling “Perfect Meatballs?”